-Damage Cleanup Services keeps comprehensive logs about virus incidents, events, and updates.
+Damage Cleanup Services keeps comprehensive logs about virus incidents and events.
 Use these logs to assess your organization's virus protection policies and to identify devices that are at a higher risk of infection.
-Also use these logs to check the device-server connection and verify that updates deployed successfully.
+This section discusses the logs that you can query from the DCS Web management console.
+(For information on logs to check for the device-server connection and to verify that updates deployed successfully, see Working with Debug Logs on page A-11.)